scalableminds/webknossos/docs/getting_started.md

 # Getting Started

-Welcome to the webKnossos documentation. webKnossos is a tool for [exploring large-scale 3D image datasets](./tracing_ui.md), [creating skeleton annotations](./skeleton_annotation.md) and [3D volume segmentations](./volume_annotation.md).
+Welcome to the webKnossos documentation. webKnossos is a platform for [exploring large-scale 3D image datasets](./tracing_ui.md), [creating skeleton annotations](./skeleton_annotation.md) and [3D volume segmentations](./volume_annotation.md).
 Since it is a web-based tool, [collaboration](./sharing.md), [crowdsourcing](./tasks.md) and [publication](https://webknossos.org) is very easy.

-Feel free to [drop us a line](mailto:hello@webknossos.org) or [create a Pull Request](https://github.com/scalableminds/webknossos/pulls) if you have any suggestions for improving the documentation.
+Feel free to [contact us](mailto:hello@webknossos.org) or [create a Pull Request](https://github.com/scalableminds/webknossos/pulls) if you have any suggestions for improving the documentation.

 ![Video: Beginner's Guide](https://www.youtube.com/watch?v=jsz0tc3tuKI)

 ## Create a webknossos.org Account
-Signing up to [webknossos.org](https://webknossos.org) is the easiest way to get started with webKnossos.
+Signing up for a free account on [webknossos.org](https://webknossos.org) is the easiest and fastest way to get started with webKnossos.
-Go to [webknossos.org](https://webknossos.org) and create a new account.
-Please make sure to enter a correct email address.
-After you have entered your details, the account will be automatically activated and logged in.

-Accounts on [webknossos.org](https://webknossos.org) are free to use with published datasets.
-If you wish to use private datasets, there is an upload limit of 10GB.
+Either upload one of you own datasets and explore one of the many community datasets.

+The free tier comes with 10GB of storage for private datasets.
 For more data storage, check out the [pricing page for paid plans](https://webknossos.org/pricing) that covers storage costs and provides support services such as dataset conversions.

-You can also rent a [fully-managed dedicated webKnossos server](https://webknossos.org/pricing) from scalable minds or install webKnossos [on your own server](./installation.md).
+If you are looking for on-premise hosting at your institute or custom solutions, [please reach out to us](mailto:hello@webknossos.org).

 ## Explore Published Datasets
-On [webknossos.org](https://webknossos.org) there are already a bunch of published community datasets available for you to explore.
+On [webknossos.org](https://webknossos.org) there is already large number of published community datasets available for you to explore.
 To get started, navigate to the `Featured Publications` tab on your [dashboard](./dashboard.md).
 There, you find a list of all available public datasets.
 Click on the dataset name to open the dataset.

 ![The list of available datasets](./images/getting_started-datasets.png)

-Once you are in the "View" mode, you are presented with three orthogonal views and one 3D viewport.
+Once you are in the "View" mode (read-only), you are presented with three orthogonal views and one 3D viewport.
 You can use the following shortcuts to navigate the data.
 See the full list of [gestures and keyboard shortcuts](./keyboard_shortcuts.md) for advanced use.